 Sexual harassment is not tolerated at IGB.
-For this reason, the Equal Opportunities Officers and the director of IGB are developing guidelines against sexual harassment.
-In addition to the provisions of the AGG, this guideline is intended to help prevent and/or specifically identify and pursue cases of sexual harassment at work.
-Those affected should be encouraged to complain and should know who to contact.
-Offenders should be shown clear limits and the possible consequences of their behaviour should be made clear.
+For this reason, the equal opportunities officers and the director of IGB have developed an IGB guideline against sexual harassment at work that defines multiple possible actions for preventing and stopping sexual harassment.
+It provides procedures and structures for conflict management that allow for a quick, fair, comprehensible and effective response to each individual harassment case.
+It clearly identifies the responsibility of persons in leading position and also determines the set-up of a respective complaints office with members receiving a special training.
+In addition to the provisions of the AGG, this guideline aims to prevent or identify and pursue cases of sexual harassment at work.
+Those affected are encouraged to formally make a complaint with the dedicated complaint officers against sexual harassment who received specific trainings.
+Offenders are shown clear limits and the possible consequences of their behaviour.